 Scott Marston, MD

 Core program for the following subspecialties:

 The Minnesota Hand Surgery Fellowship, sponsored by the HealthPartners Institute for Medical Education at Regions Hospital, is a one-year, ACGME-accredited (2632621037) program.
 The University of Minnesota Department of Orthopedic Surgery is a participating site.
 The program provides fellows with a broad spectrum of hand surgery experience.
 Fellows will manage complex hand trauma including microvascular work at two Level 1 trauma centers, challenging congenital hand differences at Gillette Children’s hospital, and common elective hand procedures at our outpatient clinic and ambulatory surgery centers.
 The fellowship provides funding and administrative help for fellows to complete a clinical research or quality improvement project.
 On-call responsibility is six nights per month.
 Completion of an approved residency in orthopedic, plastic or general surgery is required for acceptance.
 This program is accredited by the Accreditation Council for Graduate Medical Education.
 Fellows enter the program through the National Resident match program.

 Applications can be submitted through the American Society for Surgery of the Hand portal here.

 Christina M. Ward, MD

-The Sports Medicine fellowship at TRIA Orthopaedic Center is a one-year, ACGME-accredited (2682611090) clinical fellowship that is sponsored by the University of Minnesota Department of Orthopaedic Surgery.
-We have three fellowship positions per year, and we participate through the SF Match Program.
+The Sports Medicine fellowship at TRIA Orthopedic Center is a one-year, ACGME-accredited (2682611090) clinical fellowship that is sponsored by the University of Minnesota Department of Orthopedic Surgery.
+We have three fellowship positions per year, and participate through the SF Match Program.